Removing paints, varnishes, and lacquers from surfaces such as wood, metal, or masonry can be daunting as well as time-consuming.

 Nitromors All-Purpose Paint and Varnish Remover

-Plus, it provides you excellent coverage (up to 2.5 m² per litre).
+Plus, it provides you with excellent coverage (up to 2.5 m² per liter).

-The only drawback of this product is its very high V.O.C due to which you will need to work only in protected environment with all the protective gears like painter’s boots, respirator, etc.
+The only drawback of this product is its very high V.O.C, due to which you will need to work only in a protected environment with all the protective gear like painter’s boots, respirator, etc.

-Also note that this paint blistering formulation is not suitable to use on plastic surfaces.
+Also, note that this paint blistering formulation is unsuitable for plastic surfaces.

 Available Sizes: 375ml, 750ml, 2L, 4L

 How to Prepare and Use Nitromors All-Purpose Paint Stripper?